16/16

 When Things Stall: Adjust, Don't Abandon

-• Plateaus are normal, tighten up gently
+• Plateaus are normal, so review the basics first

 The 3-Part Practice Loop